superseriousbusiness/gotosocial/docs/user_guide/posts.md

 ## Input Types

-GoToSocial currently accepts two different types of input for posts.
+GoToSocial currently accepts two different types of input for posts (and user bio).
 These are:

 * `plain`
 * `markdown`